AlseneChien/Altek-AIBox-For-Azure-IoT/Deploy_AI_By_Azure.md

 <a name="part_3"></a>
-# Part 3: Deployment by Azure
+# Part 3: Config your IoT Edge Device

 1. Select your IoT edge device, click on Set modules